Ignoring three data myths will result in the failure of your data strategy.

 Myth Two – We can trust the data source

 - The query used to generate the report – It is not uncommon to find different logic being used when a report is generated.
 These logic variables will result in result variances.
 To manage this, footnoting the report with the query logic will help clear up any report variables.
-This clarity on logic terms like “greater than, less than, equal to” and inclusions and exclusions in the query will help to bring clarity to any report variances.
+In building a query, terms like “greater than, less than, equal to” and inclusions and exclusions in the query will help to bring clarity to any report variances.

 Myth Three – Managing data by organizational silo is the best method

-We can all agree that data is an organizational asset, but we must also understand that data can be manipulated and this manipulation needs to be protected against.
-Without centralizing data quality, query controls, and definitions, the risk of manipulation of data to tell the story the report writer wants to be told is a possibility and risk.
+We can all agree that data is an organizational asset, but we must also understand that data can be manipulated and this manipulation needs to be a.
+Without centralizing data quality, query controls, and definitions, the risk of manipulation of data to tell the story the report writer wants to tell versus telling the real story.

 Don’t get trapped into ignoring any of these three myths as you develop your data strategy; it can be the difference between success and failure to achieve one source of truth for the organization.